Skip to main content

 Which states tax SaaS — and is AI different?

 Texas (6.25%, 80% rule), New York (4% + local, prewritten software), Pennsylvania (6%, canned services), Washington (6.5% post-SB 5814), Connecticut (1% data processing or 6.35% information service), Massachusetts (6.25%, canned only), Tennessee (7%), Ohio (5.75%, electronic information services), Hawaii (4% GET broad), DC (6% rising to 10.25%), Chicago (15% PPLTT on top of IL state exempt).
-Exempt: New Jersey (TB-72), California (1502(f)), Florida (electronic-delivery exemption), Indiana (DOR position), Iowa B2B (statutory exemption), Illinois state.
+Exempt: New Jersey (TB-72), Florida (electronic-delivery exemption), Indiana (DOR position), Iowa B2B (statutory exemption), Illinois state.
+Exempt only through December 31, 2026: California (S.B.
+122 makes prewritten software and SaaS taxable January 1, 2027) and Colorado (HB 26-1223 folds software into taxable TPP the same day).
 AI doesn't get its own tax tier in most states yet — it gets routed through whichever existing category the True Object Test selects.

 How does B2B SaaS exemption work for AI agents?